 Pre-Health Peer Mentorship Program

-Under the Pre-Health Peer Mentorship Program, run by the Center for Health, Human Development, and Creativity, junior and senior pre-health students serve as mentors to incoming first-year students who plan on pursuing a career in a helping profession, regardless of their field of study.
-Helping professions include—but are not limited to—art, dance, drama, music, physical and other therapies; counseling, psychology, social work, and other mental health fields; public health; speech-language pathology and audiology; medicine, physician assistant, optometry, podiatry, and other fields involving direct patient care and more.
+Under the Center for Health, Human Development, and Creativity’s Pre-Health Peer Mentorship Program, junior and senior pre-health students mentor incoming first-year students who plan on pursuing a career in a helping profession, regardless of their field of study.
+Helping professions include—but are not limited to—art, dance, drama, music, physical and other therapies; counseling, psychology, social work, and other mental health fields; public health; speech-language pathology and audiology; and medicine, physician assistant, optometry, podiatry and other fields involving direct patient care and more.

-Students interested in becoming a part of the program, either as a mentor or a mentee, should contact Eugene Rubin, Pre-Health Advisor and Career Counselor, at email@example.com or stop by the center’s office in Carson Hall 706.
+Students who’d like to join the program, either as a mentor or a mentee, should contact Eugene Rubin, pre-health advisor and career counselor, at firstname.lastname@example.org.